 Musicians use the terms ‘riff’ and ‘lick’ all the time.
 They are instinctual to us at this point and are as intrinsic to the music we play.
 But as we use the terms riffs vs licks, do we have a concrete idea of what we’re talking about?

-When you think about it, we seem to have a fairly vague relationship with these terms.
-Many of us pick up our own understandings and examples of the terms as we go.
+We seem to have a fairly vague relationship with these terms, and many of us pick up our own understandings and examples of the terms as we go.

 One musician calls it a riff, one calls it a lick, and we just have to draw our own conclusions.
 With these loose definitions, the two terms have merged, and there now seems to be some real overlapping going on.

-In this article, we are going to put this ambiguity to bed today, and equip you with precise musical vocabulary.
-We can be so much more professional and efficient if we acquire just a couple of succinct definitions!
+In this article, we are going to put this ambiguity to bed.
+I’ll equip you with some clear definitions so that we can be so much more professional and efficient with our musical vocabulary.
+Let’s dive right in!

 What is the Difference Between a Guitar Riff and a Lick?